 During the course of the program, the volunteers will run activities within the classrooms in collaboration with their Arabic-speaking co-facilitators and the larger Jusoor team in Lebanon.
 Volunteers are also asked to write blog posts about their experience on a regular basis, which we will then share with the larger Jusoor community.
 You can see blog entries written by previous volunteers here.

 To cover transportation and accommodation fees, we ask that volunteers contribute $1,000 each upon acceptance into the program and before June 15, 2017.
-If the volunteers would like to arrange accommodation on their own, we request $300 to cover transportation fees.
+If the volunteers would like to arrange accommodation on their own, we request $300 to cover transportation to Bekaa fees and some logistic and operation fees.